sgouver/maersk-coding-exercise/README.md

 - CSS utilised the CSS Grid format since the insrtuctions do not require support for the IE11
 - The mobile view is triggered only for devices of 375px or lower as per intructions
 - The desktop view has a maimum width of 960px as it was understood by the provided mockup

+## Live view

+The project is on GitHub Pages an can be found [here](https://sgouver.github.io/ui-engineer-coding-exercise/).